 ✽ Type 4 — Circumscribed Juvenile Onset PRP.
 Occurs in pre-pubertal children.
 Usually confined to palms, soles, knees and elbows

-✽ Type 5 — Atypical Adult Onset PRP.
+✽ Type 5 — Atypical Juvenile Onset PRP.
 Sometimes inherited; occurs at birth or early in childhood

 ✽ Type 6 was added subsequent to the introduction of Griffiths’ five classifications.
 HIV-Associated PRP is characterized by the presence of HIV infection.
 A Type 6 diagnosis is extremely rare and statistically excluded from patient population estimates.